geothermaldev/Apatite/docs/SETUP.md

 # Setup
 Basil was created to run off your file system!
-This means that instead of opening a URL you open a file.
-This does mean that some mobile browser might not work as expected.
-You can also try to host this online but this hasn't been tested and may not work as expected.
+This means that instead of opening a URL to a hosted server you open a link to a local file.
+This does mean that some mobile browsers might not work as expected.
+You can also try to host this online but this hasn't been tested and may not work properly.

 ## Downloading
 Download the project as a ZIP file and unzip the files to your desired location.
-We recommend using a folder like `Download/Basil` to keep organised.
+Make sure all the files are in the same order!
+Otherwise things might break.
+We recommend using a folder like `Download/Basil` or `Download/Static/Basil` to keep organised!

-## Setup
+## Configuring
-You will some sort of way to edit the schedules.js file to configure Basil.
-This can be any sort of code or text editor.
-Once you're ready, open `js/example.schedules.js`.
-Basil features a "week repeat" and "event" schedule types.
-The first is used to repeat for days of a week (eg repeat Monday-Friday or Monday, Wednesday).
-The second is used for a specific date (or event).
-This is useful if your schedule changes on a certain date.
+To get started you will need:
+- Have downloaded the files
+- A way to edit files like a text or code editor

+### Getting Started
-- Open the index.html file in your browser.
-If an error occurs or nothing happens that is intended.
-Bookmark this file and place the bookmark where you want to use it from.
-This will be hard to do later.
+- Open up the main `index.html` file in your browser.
+Bookmark this page now as it will likely be more difficult later.
+The bookmark will serve as a "button" to send you to the websites you configure!
-- There are two commented examples in the file.
-The first one is an example of an event scehdule while the second is an example of a weekRepeat schedule.
-- You can uncomment either of the example and start editing using the comments as a guide.
+- Open up your editor and load up `js/example.schedules.js`
+- Basil features two types of schedules.
+These are "event" and "weekRepeat".
+The first takes priority and runs on a specific date and the second repeats every specified day (eg. Mon-Fri, Tue-Wed).
+- Once you decided which schedule types to use and configure you can use this format to add a new schedule:

+    ```js
+    const uniqueScheduleName = {
+        name: "Example Name" // A human friendly name
+        type: "" // Either "event" or "weekRepeat"
+        dateValid: new Date("December 25, 2031") // Only use for "event" type
+        daysValid: [1,2,3,4,5] // Only use for "weekRepeat" type.
+Sunday = 0, Monday = 1 and so on
+        schedule: [ // Here go the schedule items.
+To add more just copy the example below.
+Make sure to have them comma seperated.
+            {
+                name:  "Example Name", // A human friendly name
+                startTime: new Date(year, month, date, 9, 49) // The last two are the hour & minutes (24hr format).
+Only change the these!
+                endTime: new Date(year, month, date, 10, 49) // The last two are the hour & minutes (24hr format).
+Only change the these!
+                url: "https://github.com/TheLimifiedLime/Basil" // The URL to open
+            }
+        ]
+    }
+    ```
+- If you are adding multiple schedules make sure they don't conflict.
+Otherwise it will cause an error!
+- Now scroll to the bottom of the file.
+You will see something that looks like this.
+Replace the demoSchedule with the names of your schedules.
+Make sure they are comma seperated!
+    ```js
+    const schedules = [demoSchedule]
+    ```
+- You will also see something like this.
+If you want to have a fallback schedule in case of an error or no matching schedule then replace the placeholder!
+Otherwise set it as `null` to leave it empty.
+    ```js
+    const fallbackSchedule = demoNormalSchedule
+    // Alternatively set it to empty like this
+    const fallbackSchedule = null
+    ```
-- Once done make sure to save the file & rename it to `example.js`
+- Now make sure to save the file and then rename it to `schedules.js` (removing the "example." part).
-- Open the bookmark you made previously.
-If configured correctly you will either be redirected or see a list of schedule items.
+- Click on the bookmark you set up earlier.
+If you are redirected or see your fallback schedule then you're done!
+If you see an error there could be an issue with your configuration.
+If you need help open an issue!
-- Open an issue if you need help as this documentation might not be completed and/or easy to understand